Luxmusik/sandbox-virtualappliance/readme.md

 5. Configure Sandbox programmatically with the API
 --------------------------------------------------
-Sandbox exposes a REST API that can be used to programmatically create and update MockServices, Sandboxes, users etc. The API is secured and you must provide a valid API session token to authenticate your API calls.
+Sandbox exposes a REST API that can be used to programmatically create and update mock services, Sandboxes, users etc. The API is secured and you must provide a valid API session token to authenticate your API calls.
 The API expects request data encoded as JSON and returns all data as JSON.

 #### Acquiring a session token
 You need a session token to perform any authenticated API call such as creating new users, modifying Codebases etc. Get a session token using the /sessions service: